-There are tons of ways to promote affiliate products, some more difficult than others.
-For this tutorial, because most everyone who’s reading it is Scriptly members, we’re going to concentrate on one of the easiest and most profitable ways of getting started…
+There are many ways to promote affiliate products, some more difficult than others.
+For this tutorial, because almost everyone reading it is a Scriptly member, we will concentrate on one of the easiest and most profitable ways of getting started…

 To start affiliate marketing with email, all you have to do to promote an affiliate product is send an email to your list… Some people will open your email.
 Of those, some click on your affiliate link.
 And, of those, some will buy the product!

 When someone buys the product, you get paid your affiliate commission!

-Before we get into the process, let’s talk about why a company will pay an affiliate like you and me.
+Before we begin the process, let’s discuss why a company will pay an affiliate like you and me.

 There are details for 8 Done For You Email Campaigns For Affiliates inside Scriptly - make sure to check them out!

 Why Do Companies Pay Affiliates?

-The simple explanation on how to start affiliate marketing – ie. how to get paid – is that people and companies pay millions of dollars every day to folks like you and me to help them sell their products and services online.
+The simple explanation of how to start affiliate marketing – i.e., how to get paid – is that people and companies spend millions of dollars daily on folks like you and me to help them sell their products and services online.

 These companies are innovative.

-They know that the Internet is a big place and it’s way easier to pay you to recommend their products to your friends, family, and social followings than it is to market themselves.
+They know that the Internet is a prominent place, and it’s way easier to pay you to recommend their products to your friends, family, and social followers than to market themselves.

-Plus, they know that your recommendation about their products means a lot than their advertising, and they’ll sell more if they can incentivize you to make that recommendation!
+Plus, they know that your recommendation about their products means a lot more than their advertising, and they’ll sell more if they can incentivize you to make that recommendation!

 Think of it this way.

 You recommend a good restaurant to a friend.
-Your friend dines at that restaurant spending $100 on himself and his family there.
+Your friend dines at that restaurant, spending $100 on himself and his family there.
 If they participated in an affiliate marketing campaign, the restaurant would send you a percentage, say 20%.